By-elections to the House of Lords: End of by-elections

-Ordinarily, by-elections to fill vancancies would have been required within three months.
-However, on 25 July 2024, in anticipation of imminent legislative debates on the abolition of the right of hereditary peers to sit in the Lords (see below), and reflecting views that "ongoing by-elections during the parliamentary consideration of a Bill would be deeply undesirable in this context", the House of Lords passed a motion to extend the deadline for holding a by-election to 18 months.
-On 22 October 2025, the House passed a motion to further extend the deadline to 36 months for the remainder of the 2024–2026 parliamentary session.
+The Labour government elected in July 2024 stated an aim to remove of the right of hereditary peers to sit in the Lords.
+In anticipation of imminent legislative debates, and reflecting views that "ongoing by-elections during the parliamentary consideration of a Bill would be deeply undesirable in this context", on 25 July 2024 the House of Lords passed a motion to extend the deadline for holding a by-election to 18 months.
+This was later extended to 36 months, as the House of Lords (Hereditary Peers) Bill was debated in Parliament.

-In September 2024 the newly-elected Labour government introduced the House of Lords (Hereditary Peers) Bill.
-If enacted this would remove the right of the remaining hereditary peers to sit and vote in the House of Lords.
+The Bill received royal assent on 18 March 2026, at which time there were 6 vacant seats for which by-elections had been deferred.
+This number subsequently grew to 11 vacancies by 29 April 2026 when the session ended and the removal of hereditary peers took effect.

+The following 11 vacancies were not filled via by-election: